You remember it fondly, but with an inexplicable cringe.

 We grew up believing the world would be ours.

-We stormed into adulthood expecting to thunder down our amazingness on an awaiting, awe-struck world, which would burst open like a giant Kinder Surprise filled with money and mansions and hot people lining up to have sex with us.
+We stormed into adulthood expecting to thunder down our amazingness on an awaiting, awe-struck world.
+And that it would burst open like a giant Kinder Surprise filled with money and mansions and hot people lining up to have sex with us.

-Then, well, life happened instead.
+Then, well, life happened.

 An entire generation was left wondering, “What the fuck, mum?”

 Turns out, we’re not special.
 We are in fact, and by definition, normal.

 Take a moment here, it you need it.
 I went fetal for days when I came to this realisation.
 Mind you, I held onto the “You’re Special” illusion well into my 30s.